Courses

 Fall, Spring.

 Reading, writing, and conversation: current Russian films (feature and documentary), newspapers, television programs, Russian web sites, and other materials are used.
-If taken for 1 or 2 credit hours, students attend 1 or 2 classes per week, respectively.
 Detailed description at russian.cornell.edu.

-By the end of this course, you will be able to carry on basic conversations in Bosnian/Croatian/Serbian on many topics from your daily life.
-You should be able to make polite requests, ask for information, respond to requests and descriptions, impart personal information, and have simple discussions on familiar topics.
-You will also acquire the skills to read and understand simple informational texts, such as newspaper headlines and menus, announcements and advertisements, and to extract the general idea of longer informational texts.
-You will master the writing systems of the languages, and you should be able to write notes or simple letters and keep a journal.
+By the end of this course, students will be able to carry on basic conversations in Bosnian/Croatian/Serbian on many topics from daily life.
+They should be able to make polite requests, ask for information, respond to requests and descriptions, impart personal information, and have simple discussions on familiar topics.
+They will also acquire the skills to read and understand simple informational texts, such as newspaper headlines and menus, announcements and advertisements, and to extract the general idea of longer informational texts.
+They will master the writing systems of the languages, and should be able to write notes or simple letters and keep a journal.

-Full details for BCS 1131 - Elementary Bosnian-Croatian-Serbian I
+Full details for BCS 1132 - Elementary Bosnian-Croatian-Serbian II

 The intermediate course in BCS is a continuation of the elementary course and is intended to enhance overall communicative competence in the language.
 This course moves forward from the study of the fundamental systems and vocabulary of the Bosnian/Croatian/Serbian to rich exposure to the spoken and written language with the wide range of speakers and situations.
 The goal of the course is to give students practice in comprehension, speaking, and composition, while broadening their vocabulary and deepening their understanding of grammar and syntax.
 The course will focus on the following skills: conversation, writing, role-playing, interviewing, and summarizing.
 To develop these skills the students will be assigned dialogues, language exercises, translations, descriptions, summaries, and a final independent project.

-Full details for BCS 2133 - Intermediate Bosnian-Croatian-Serbian I
+Full details for BCS 2134 - Intermediate Bosnian-Croatian-Serbian II

-Full details for FINN 2133 - Intermediate Finnish I
+Full details for FINN 2134 - Intermediate Finnish II

 UKRAN1100 Introduction to the Geography, History, Culture, and Language of Ukraine